 Here’s the uncomfortable truth: most student loan platforms are running on infrastructure designed for a different era.

-We’ve worked with over 400 loan programs and have intimate knowledge with the largest origination platforms across the U.S. (and internationally).
+We’ve helped develop hundreds of loan programs and have intimate technical and operational knowledge with the largest origination platforms across the U.S. (and internationally).
 The pattern is almost always the same:

 - Document verification takes days, not minutes.
-Borrowers upload income statements, school certifications, and ID documents… then wait while teams manually review, request re-uploads, and chase missing paperwork through email chains.
+Borrowers upload income statements, school certifications, and ID documents… then wait while teams manually review, request re-uploads, and chase missing paperwork through slow, old school email chains.

 - Status updates are invisible.
-Approved borrowers sit in pipeline limbo for days/weeks, unsure if their loan is progressing.
+Approved borrowers can sit in pipeline limbo for days/weeks, unsure if their loan is progressing.
 The result?
 They rate-shop, get poached, find another lender, and cancel.
 Pull-through rates collapse!
-We’ve seen some programs drop 50% in less than two years.

-- Origination systems don’t talk to each other.
+- Systems don’t talk to each other.
 CRM data sits in one system, the LOS in another, marketing analytics in a third.
 Teams spend more time reconciling data than acting on it.

 These aren’t edge cases.
-This is the operational reality for the majority of student lenders and nearly every major loan origination platform.
+This is the operational reality for the majority of student lenders and nearly every major loan origination platform we’ve seen.

 The cost?
 McKinsey estimates that banks using legacy manual processes spend 30% more on loan operations than those with modern automation.
 Deloitte puts the automation opportunity for non-core manual tasks at up to 40% of total workload.
 JPMorgan’s automation of commercial loan agreement review alone saved over 360,000 hours per year.

 In student lending specifically, the math is brutal.
-Every day a borrower spends stuck in document verification is a day they might find a competing offer.
+Every day a borrower spends stuck in document verification is a day they lose confidence in the lender and might find a competing offer.
 Every manual touchpoint is a chance for human error, compliance risk, and borrower frustration.

 Enter AI Agents: Not Chatbots.
 Operational Teammates.